 Reliable memory can be used to store the log (or the tail of the log).
 Keeping the log in reliable memory removes all synchronous disk writes from the critical path of a transaction [Copeland89].
 This decreases transaction commit time and can help to reduce lock contention and increase concurrency [DeWitt84].
-It also removes the need for group commit, which improves log throughput at the cost of increased transaction commit time.
 Storing the log in reliable memory can also decrease disk bandwidth due to logging, because many log records can be removed before being written to the log disk [DeWitt84, Hagmann86].
 For example, undo records may be removed if they belong to transactions that have committed, and redo records may be removed if they belong to transactions that have aborted.
 Finally, critical information may be stored in the stable memory to help improve recovery time.
 For example, storing an appropriate pointer in reliable memory can save scanning the log to find the last checkpoint [DeWitt84].

 A more aggressive use of reliable memory is to store the database buffer cache, or to store an entire main-memory database [GM92, Bohannon97].
 This makes all buffer cache changes permanent without writing to disk.
-Like the force-at-commit policy, this eliminates the need for checkpoints and a redo log in recovering from system crashes (partial redo) [Haerder83, Akyurek95].
+Like the forceat-commit policy, this eliminates the need for checkpoints and a redo log in recovering from system crashes (partial

+Fig. 2.
+Performance improvements with reliable memory.
+This figure shows the performance of three different transaction systems on a DEC 3000/600 with 256 MB memory, running a workload based on TPC-B. RVM is a simple transaction system without reliable memory.
+Running RVM on Rio (RVM-Rio) provides an I/O interface to reliable memory and speeds RVM up by a factor of 13.
+Vista uses a memory interface to reliable memory and achieves a factor-of-40 speedup over RVM, even though both run on Rio redo) [Haerder83, Akyurek95].
 This simplifies and accelerates recovery, because there is no need to redo incomplete operations; each commit is a transaction-consistent checkpoint.
 Recovering from media failures (global redo) still requires a redo log; however, redundant disk storage makes this scenario less likely [Chen94].
 Since undo records can be eliminated after a transaction commits, removing the redo log implies that no log records need be written to disk if memory is large enough to contain the undo records for all transactions in progress [Agrawal89].
 In addition, storing the database buffer cache in reliable memory allows the system to begin operation after a crash with the contents present prior to the crash (a warm cache) [Sullivan93, Elhardt84, Bhide93].